walshbr/introduction-to-text-analysis/crowdsourcing/crowdsourcing.md

 It is worth pausing over all of these examples to consider the labor going into them.
 We are talking about an incredible amount of energy and work that is essentially volunteer.
 If I go onto *Typewright* and help transcribe an eighteenth-century text, That is time that I could have spent doing something else, something that could have compensated me in more explicit ways.

-> Is it enough that the users are contributing to the public good?
+> Is it enough that the users are contributing to the public good for these projects?
 > At what point does volunteer labor become exploitation?

+In many cases, these digital projects cost vast sums of money, and, so the critique goes, these funds could have been past along .
 In the case of *Recaptcha*, you might have taken part in a crowdsourcing project without even realizing it.
 These are open questions with no clear answers, but they are worth keeping in mind.

 > What are ethical practices for conducting volunteer projects on such a scale?
 > What would it take for you to feel adequately compensated for your time?